ktdutta/mysql_cloudmanaged_databases/README.md

 ## MySQL Workbench for Database Interaction

-For both the Azure and GCP instances created, the same dataset was created and used in mySQL Workbench in order to generate the Entity-Relationship Diagram.
+For both Azure and GCP a seperate connection was made and connected to MySQL Workbench where I created and used the same Entity-Relationship Diagram in each seperate connection.
+Below are the steps taken to create the ERD.

 ### MySQL Workbench Entity-Relationship Diagram